Boulder King Soopers Employees Will Get Paid Leave For 2 More Months Following Deadly Shooting

 “They placed flowers where everybody had passed with name cards, so we could see it,” Giffen said.
 “It was really hard, but it was definitely something I felt like I needed to do, I didn’t want that man to get to say that was my last day there.”

 King Soopers says the tour was voluntary for employees.
 It also welcomed family members of the shooting victims, and was made possible through a partnership with the Boulder District Attorney’s Office and mental health workers.
-Those on the tour walked through the store with a mental health professional.READ MORE: Parents Cheyanne Villa And Raphael Engwongwo Arrested After 3-Month-Old Son Suffers Permanent Brain Damage
+Those on the tour walked through the store with a mental health professional.READ MORE: Wyoming Pulling Up Next To Colorado At Road Kill Buffet

 While there was talk before about the store possibly reopening, Giffen says it’s unclear now when that could be.
 Giffen said the store is taking ideas from employees about what a possible remodel should look like.